Update: Genetic causes of hereditary pancreatic cancer: BRCA and beyond

 Summary:

 In addition to mutations in and , numerous other inherited mutations increase the risk of pancreatic and other cancers.
 The National Comprehensive Cancer Network (NCCN) now recommends that all pancreatic cancer patients be offered genetic testing and counseling to determine whether they have inherited a .
-Those who test positive for an inherited mutation may be eligible for different treatment options, such as PARP inhibitors or immunotherapies, and they may require screening for additional cancers.
+Those who test positive for an may be eligible for different treatment options, such as PARP inhibitors or immunotherapies, and they may require screening for additional cancers.
 They may also need to alert their family members to the increased risks of certain cancers.
 Finally, the identification of mutations may make a patient eligible for specific clinical trials that are looking at targeted therapies for carriers of particular mutations.

 What does this mean for me?